Getting help with your emotions

 If you are frightened by your feelings and emotions, or if you are becoming very anxious or depressed, you can get help from a healthcare professional.
 This could be from your healthcare team at the hospital, your specialist nurse or your GP.

 You can also find information about private therapists, cognitive behavioural therapy (CBT), or counselling on the British Association for Counselling and Psychotherapy (BACP) website.
-You can also call the Macmillan Support Line on 0808 808 00 00, 7 days a week, 8am to 8pm, for more information.

 Many people get a lot of support from the hospital staff who look after them during their treatment.